macmade/user-defaults/README.md

 About
 -----

-Code example for the [Better NSUserDefaults with Swift](http://www.xs-labs.com/en/blog/2017/10/08/better-nsuserdefaults-with-swift/) article.
+Code examples for the [Better NSUserDefaults with Swift](http://www.xs-labs.com/en/blog/2017/10/08/better-nsuserdefaults-with-swift/) article.

 License
 -------